gpsimenos/MCU-Driver-HAL/docs/porting/porting_full_process/built_in_tests.md

 # Testing your port

 It's important to test your port at the end of each module porting, rather than only once when you've imported all modules.
-There are two testing methods:

-1. Running the Mbed OS built-in tests with *Greentea*.
-1. Manually running the Mbed OS built-in tests.

 ## Testing with the Greentea framework

-Read the following page to understand how tests are structured:

 ### Prerequisites

 #### Minimum HAL module support

-To run the Mbed OS built-in tests, you need to have ported and verified at least these HAL modules:
+To run the built-in tests, you need to have ported and verified at least these HAL modules:

-- Low power ticker.
 - Serial port (synchronous transfer).
 To verify that it works, load a test binary with `printf()`.
 Verify debug messages can be seen on your serial terminal program.
 - Microsecond ticker.